leadedge/ofSpoutDemo/README.md

 The source for both of these is modified and included with the project.

-### Setup required for For Visual Studio 2022 and Openframeworks 11.2
+### Setup required for For Visual Studio 2022 and Openframeworks

   1) Download [Openframeworks for Windows and Visual Studio](https://openframeworks.cc/download)
-  2) Unzip the files to get a folder containing Openframeworks\
+  2) Download for the Visual Studio.
+For example, this could be "of_v0.12.0_vs_release.zip"
-       e.g. "of_v0.11.2_vs2017_release.zip"
+  4) Unzip the files to get a folder containing Openframeworks
-  3) Copy the folder to a convenient location and rename it as you wish\
+  5) Copy the folder to a convenient location and rename it as you wish\
-       e.g. somefolder\OPENFRAMEWORKS11
+       e.g. somefolder\OPENFRAMEWORKS120
-  4) Download the ["beta"](https://github.com/leadedge/Spout2/tree/beta) branch of the Spout SDK
+  6) Download the ["beta"](https://github.com/leadedge/Spout2/tree/beta) branch of the Spout SDK
-  5) Copy the "SpoutGL" folder into the Openframeworks "apps" folder
+  7) Copy the "SpoutGL" folder into the Openframeworks "apps" folder
-  6) Download this repository
+  8) Download this repository
-  7) Copy the "ofSpoutDemo" folder and contents to the Openframeworks "apps\myApps" folder.
+  9) Copy the "ofSpoutDemo" folder and contents to the Openframeworks "apps\myApps" folder.

 You will then have a folder structure as follows :

-OPENFRAMEWORKS11\
+OPENFRAMEWORKS120\
 &nbsp;&nbsp;&nbsp;&nbsp;addons\
 &nbsp;&nbsp;&nbsp;&nbsp;examples\
 &nbsp;&nbsp;&nbsp;&nbsp;apps\